composablehorizons/compose-unstyled/docs/modal-bottom-sheet.md

 **Android only**

-Modal bottom sheets will darken the navigation bar when displayed by default.
-This will work for most designs, but you might need more customizations.

-We provide a `LocalModalWindow` composition local, which provides you with the Android `Window` that hosts the modal sheet, so that you can customize the System UI according to your needs:
+ModalBottomSheet will not change the color of your system UI when displayed.
+We provide a `LocalModalWindow` composition local, which provides you with the Android `Window` that hosts the dialog, so that you can customize the System UI according to your needs:

 ```kotlin
 ModalBottomSheet(rememberModalBottomSheetState(initialDetent = SheetDetent.FullyExpanded)) {